How an inbound email strategy can work wonders for B2B marketing

 • They increase engagement by building a strong brand image.

-• Strategic placement of the CTA at the top of the email entice subscribers to take the next action and aid in conversions.
+• The CTA’s strategic placement at the top of the email entices subscribers to take the next action and aids in conversions.

 One such company that employs a successful inbound email strategy is GoDaddy.
 Once a subscriber signs up to GoDaddy, they receive an onboarding email that gives them tips on how to create the best domain name.
 Offering subscribers relevant information is a brilliant way for a company to deliver value.